swisskyrepo/swisskyrepo.github.io/_posts/2024-01-15-Drink-Love-Share-Rump.md

 But he already did some mistakes and requested certificates for the whole infrastructure using Let's Encrypt.
 And by doing so, he leaked the C2 server "dinostrike.dinosrv.com", the phishing infrastructure "meteorcorp.gophish.dinosrv.com" and more importantly he also used the client name in the subdomain "microsoft.dinosrv.com".

 Many companies will have proactive phishing detections in place which can query the Certificate Transparency for specific keywords linked to them.
-You can try it yourself by clicking the "OPEN THE FIRE HOSE" button on https://certstream.calidog.io.
+You can try it yourself by clicking the "OPEN THE FIRE HOSE" button on [certstream.calidog.io](https://certstream.calidog.io).

-As a general guideline, it is highly recommended to avoid any link or reference to the targeted company.
+As a general guideline, it is highly recommended to avoid any links or references to the targeted company.
 You can also limit the certificate exposure by requesting a "wildcard" certificate: `*.dinosrv.com`.

 ![](/images/DrinkLoveShare24/rump_redteam_dino-3.jpg)

-However our little dino didn't care about those mistakes and continued it's phishing deployment.
+However our little dino didn't care about those mistakes and continued its phishing deployment.
 He installed and configured a basic Gophish instance.
 And that is his second **critical mistake**.

 ![](/images/DrinkLoveShare24/rump_redteam_dino-4.jpg)